348 Langner Road

 Location: The Langner Road site is located at the corner of Langner Road and Ridge Road in the Town of West Seneca, NY.
 NYS Interstate 90 (I-90) is located approximately 0.25 mile to the west.

-Site Features: The main site is in the process of redevelopment and features; a gasoline station, convenience/detail/oil change building, four product dispenser islands, pump canopies, a car wash building, and a small lawn area along Langner Road.
+Site Features: The main site has been redeveloped and features; a gasoline station, convenience/detail/oil change building, four product dispenser islands, pump canopies, a car wash building, and a small lawn area along Langner Road.
 The remainder of the site is covered by asphalt/concrete.

-Current Zoning/Use: The site is zoned commercial and is being redeveloped by Delta-Sonic Car Wash Systems, Inc. The surrounding parcels are currently used for a combination of commercial and residential.
+Current Zoning/Use: The site is zoned commercial.
+The surrounding parcels are currently used for a combination of commercial and residential.
 The nearest residential area is 0.5 miles to the south.

 Historic Uses: Since the 1950's to present, the site has been used as a gas station.
 Prior uses that appear to have led to site contamination include the use of multiple petroleum underground storage tanks.